rawebone/Razor/framework/manual/raw.md

 Any other HTTP requests (like a `POST` request) will respond as a `400 Bad Request` because we do not have a handler for them and as such these requests are invalid.
+The `get()` and `run()` functions are provided by the framework to make it easy to work with these HTTP Verbs and all handlers in the controller are defined using **Closures**, one of the nicer features of PHP5.3+.

 Say our requirements change and we need to output the name of the user who has made the request.
-The framework provides a mechanism called **Service Injection** which allows us to pass through objects identified by a name; this allows us to _de-couple the handlers from their dependencies and keeps the Controllers clean and concise_.
-The framework provides a default service which can be used for accessing request data safely:
+Razor provides a small number of API's called **Services**, one of which allows us to safely access information about the request.
+We can use this service by declaring it as a parameter of our handler:

 ```php
 <?php